- Plumbing Installation & Replacement

 If you are replacing a preexisting heating system with a heat pump, you may need some changes made to your home’s ventilation and ductwork systems.
 Examples include upgrading the ductwork to meet the capacity requirements of your heat pump, removing an old furnace and capping gas lines, or connecting your electric furnace to the heat pump to provide supplemental heat.

-If you are in or around Irvine and want to learn more about heat pump installation and replacement, call Saddleback Plumbing, Heating & Air Conditioning today.
+If you are in the Orange County area and want to learn more about heat pump installation and replacement, call Saddleback Plumbing, Heating & Air Conditioning today.
 We are available to discuss all of your heat pump needs and to start the installation process whenever you are ready to move forward.